 Cheryl is survived by her husband of 54 years, Gary; daughter, Tierney (Phil Galchutt) Helmers of Lakeville; son, Thomas (Nancy) Anderson of Bedford, New Hampshire; brother, Dennis Johnson of Minneapolis; two sisters, Marilyn Kluver and Elaine Kuhnau both of Alexandria; faithful feline companion, Bentley; and many nieces, nephews, brothers-in-law, and sisters-in-law.

-To send flowers to the family or plant a tree in memory of Cheryl L. (Johnson) Anderson, please visit our floral store.
+To send flowers to Cheryl's family, please visit our floral store.